-Book cover is copyrighted material used for illustrative purposes.
+Book cover is copyrighted material used with permission for illustrative purposes.

 Book Review – Love at the Center: Unitarian Universalist Theologies edited by Rev. Dr. Sofia Betancourt

-Love at the Center: Unitarian Universalist Theologies is a recent anthology published by Skinner House Books as an ebook, and available for preorder for a January 2025 publication date.
-The anthology is edited by Rev. Dr. Sofia Betancourt, the president of the Unitarian Universalist Association (UUA) since June 2023.
-The anthology is comprised of twenty-six essays primarily authored by UU ministers and several lay persons.
-The anthology celebrates and centers an ethic of love within UUism, thus informing some and reminding others that it is foundational to UUism and clarifying what UUs believe and what they are called to in these critical times.
+Love at the Center: Unitarian Universalist Theologies, a recently published anthology edited by Rev. Dr. Sofia Betancourt, is comprised of twenty-six essays by Unitarian Universalist (UU) ministers and laypeople.
+Dr. Betancourt, president of the Unitarian Universalist Association (UUA), has curated a collection that celebrates and centers an ethic of love within UUism, informing some – and reminding others – that love is foundational to UUism, and crafting a roadmap to clarifying what UUs believe and what they are called to do in these turbulent times.

-The assembled essays are relentlessly creative, and the diverse voices potentially pose a significant contribution to shaping and clarifying UUs’ articulation of a theology of love and demonstrating how it is foundational to UUism.
-The authors provide frameworks that demonstrate the link between humans and their connections to one another and to humanity based on a shared ethic of love.
+The diverse, relentlessly creative voices showcased in the assembled essays provide a significant contribution to clarifying UUs’ articulation of a theology of love, and demonstrating how foundational love is to UUism.
+The authors provide frameworks that demonstrate the link between humans and their connections to one another and humanity based on a shared ethic of love.

-In a non-creedal faith tradition with no stated dogma this anthology moves beyond the often individual and too familiar question that Rev. Nancy McDonald Ladd asserts is basically the wrong question, that is, “what do I believe?”
-Instead, a more compelling question and universal one is, “Who am I in holy and accountable conversation and relationship.”[1]
-Posing a uniquely different direction then, leads to an even more provocative question, “who am I connected to?”
-She asserts that posing such a question creates an expansion of thinking that compels a shift from an individual perspective to a more universal one.
+In a non-creedal faith tradition with no stated dogma, this anthology moves beyond the individualistic, all too familiar question, “What do I believe?”
+Rev. Nancy McDonald Ladd asserts that this is the wrong question.
+Instead, a more compelling and universal question is, “Who am I in holy and accountable conversation and relationship?”[1]
+Then an even more provocative question emerges: “Who am I connected to?”
+She contends that posing such a question creates an expansion of thinking that compels a shift from an individual perspective to a more universal one.

-Each essay, while focused on a theology of love, expounds on different aspects, thus deepening the reader’s understanding.
-The anthology represents a much needed theologically focused resource in the small but growing body of UU scholarship.
-While every major faith tradition may contend that their beliefs are grounded in love, it is not the declaration but the doing, the executing, and implementing of love into action that distinguishes and translates into a theology of love according to the authors.
+The anthology represents a much-needed, theologically focused resource in the small but growing body of UU scholarship.
+While every major faith tradition may contend that their beliefs are grounded in love, it is not the declaration but the implementation of love into action that translates into a theology of love, according to the authors.

-In her essay, Rev. Rebecca Ann Parker asserts that it is humankind’s disconnection first from self that then leads to disconnections to others.
-It is safe to assume that this disconnection from self and others more easily then creates a dissociation and alienation, thus rendering anything outside of self as “other” and not human.
-It is in this space of disconnection that humans become capable of “evil” and harm to others.
+Rev. Rebecca Ann Parker posits that it is humankind’s disconnection from self that leads to disconnection from others, creating dissociation and alienation, and leading to the perception of anything outside of self as “other” or “not human.”
+It is in this space of disconnection that humans become capable of “evil,” i.e., harm to others.

-From this, it is possible to surmise that any disconnect from love disconnects humans from the ability to think humanely, act humanely and to embrace their humanity.
+Any disconnection from love disconnects humans from the ability to think humanely, act humanely, and embrace their humanity.
 It is then impossible to relate to and engage the humanity of others.
-Following this train of thought one can acknowledge such horrific actions such as genocide as evil and harmful.
-Some historic examples might include: the transatlantic slave trade, Auschwitz, Namibia, Rwanda, King Leopold’s slaughter in the Congo and, more recently, the slaughter of Palestinians in Gaza.
+Following this train of thought, one can recognize genocide (from the transatlantic slave trade, Auschwitz, Namibia, Rwanda, King Leopold’s massacre in the Congo to, more recently, the slaughtering of Palestinians in Gaza) as “evil.”

-While Christians label such actions as sin and evil, more and more UUs must be willing to claim the concept of evil and the language of evil.
-Rev. Ashley Horan asserts the following in her essay: “…We struggle mightily to directly name evil and look its perpetrators squarely in the face…There is a moral imperative to name and counteract evil.”[2]
+Christians label such actions as sin or “evil;” UUs must be more willing to claim the concept and language of evil.
+Rev. Ashley Horan points out: “…We struggle mightily to directly name evil and look its perpetrators squarely in the face…There is a moral imperative to name and counteract evil.”[2]

-Perhaps that is the next theology that UUs might engage and articulate more clearly.
-Rev. Rebecca Parker reminds us that a theology of love does not emerge from a singular revelation or a sacred text but “emerges slowly through a community of people who have shared a history of struggle and hope, who have resisted oppression, endured conflict and discouragement, and found blessings in the midst of it all.”[3]
+Rev. Parker reflects that a theology of love does not emerge from a singular revelation or a sacred text, rather, it “emerges slowly through a community of people who have shared a history of struggle and hope, who have resisted oppression, endured conflict and discouragement, and found blessings in the midst of it all.”[3]

 An examination of the ethics of love and the application of intersectional theory may prompt further exploration into the intersectionality of love with colonialism, patriarchy, racism, sexism, ablism, classism, and heterosexism.
 This anthology strengthens UUism with such richly diverse and powerful essays.
-These and the many stories and songs that emerge from UU congregations are evidence of a theology of love embedded in the culture and social action work of UUs.
+Along with the many stories and songs that emerge from UU congregations, they are evidence of a theology of love embedded in the culture and social action work of UUs.

-Hopefully, this collection is merely the beginning of such endeavors to critically critique UUs’ ethic of love and its foundational relationship to UUism.
-It is possible that future endeavors will provide more case studies that reveal UU communities’ development and demonstrate examples of UUs nurturing the ethic of love and the processes of embedding these values deeply into the eight principles that guide UUs.
-Since so much, if not most, of the social justice work is motivated and inspired by an ethic of love, perhaps there is much to learn from such case studies.
-Further exploration can shed light on the spiritual discipline of love that stays engaged even when there is failure, as witnessed in the long-standing efforts of UUs to decenter whiteness in UUism and to inspire more racial and ethnic diversity.
+Hopefully, this collection is merely the beginning of such endeavors to critique UUs’ ethic of love and its foundational relationship to UUism.
+Future endeavors could provide additional case studies that reveal congregational community development and demonstrate examples of nurturing the ethic of love, revealing the processes of embedding these values deeply into the eight principles that guide UUs.
+Since so much of social justice work is motivated and inspired by an ethic of love, there is much to learn from such case studies.
+Further exploration can shed light on the spiritual discipline of love that stays engaged even when there is failure, as witnessed in the long-standing efforts of UUs to decenter whiteness in UUism, encouraging more racial and ethnic diversity.

 Conclusion